emkorybski/attendees/README.markdown

 ### Install
 Grab the .zip or clone repository in your web server root.
+You can put it alongside your other projects - this is what I did, accessing the app UI with localhost/attendees/index.html, where /attendees part of the URL path is also the name of your folder in server root.
 Development has been done on Windows machine with IIS but there is .htaccess set up for Apache too.
 Hopefully line endings will not be a problem.